For Marketo teams

 3. Export to Marketo

-One click, clean HTML, ready to upload to Marketo's Design Studio.
-Add your tokens and dynamic content, then send.
-The same HTML works with any other ESP too.
+One click, clean HTML, ready to upload to Marketo Design Studio.
+Add tokens and dynamic content there, then send.
+The same HTML works with any other ESP, too.

 • One-click HTML export

-• Send test emails to Litmus or Email on Acid before uploading
+• Send tests to Litmus or Email on Acid before uploading

-Modular Mail export dialog showing clean HTML output ready for Marketo Design Studio
+HTML export panel showing clean output ready for Marketo

 The workflow